 As much as possible, choose a room with lots of access to natural light.
-Natural light not only helps reduce utility bills, but also provides health benefits!
-According to this article from Healthline, some of the benefits of natural light are as follows:
+Natural light not only helps reduce utility bills but also provides health benefits!
+According to Healthline, some benefits of natural light are as follows:

 - Helps prevent mood swings during a seasonal depression.